suffolklibraries/lgc/content/collections/events/lets-dance-holiday-club.md

     content:
       -
         type: text
-        text: 'Free places are available to those on income/benefit related Free School Meals.'
+        text: 'Free places are available to those on income/benefit related Free School Meals.
+(You will be asked to provide evidence of free school meals during booking).
+Limited places are available for young people who identify as being “in need of provision” (indicators for this may include, for example, being on Universal Credit)'
+  -
+    type: paragraph
+    attrs:
+      textAlign: start
   -
     type: paragraph
     attrs: